Silvestr-b/monorepo/packages/core/readme.md

-# Пакет компонетов для всех платформ
+# All platforms components package